fxbrandon/CryptoModelerWebsite/legal.md

 ### Promotional Messages

 We understand that a lot of our community members are involved in cryptocurrency or blockchain businesses and would love to introduce new services or highlight your brilliant products to all other users.
 We encourage you to share ideas, product knowledge, and new technology, but please do not directly post messages regarding discounts or sales on our platform.
-Crypto Modeler reserves the right to review or delete any promotional posts which we think could be inappropriate to our community users.
+CryptoModeler reserves the right to review or delete any promotional posts which we think could be inappropriate to our community users.

 ### Spams